 A final trial, and soapbox, for Carlos the Jackal

-Self-styled revolutionary Carlos the Jackal was back in a French court on Monday for what is expected to be his final trial, appealing the life sentence handed down last year over a deadly 1974 bombing in Paris.
+Self-styled revolutionary Carlos the Jackal will get his last chance in court starting Monday as he appeals the life sentence handed down last year over a deadly 1974 bombing in Paris.

 It was the third life term for the 68-year-old Ilich Ramirez Sanchez, who became one of the world's most notorious fugitives in the 1970s and 80s during his pro-Palestinian campaign of terror.